-actix-web was built on top of
+Long ago, Actix Web was built on top of the

 actix is still maintained, its usefulness as a general tool is diminishing as the futures and async/await ecosystem matures.
 At this time, the use of

 actix is only required for WebSocket endpoints.

 We call Actix Web a powerful and pragmatic framework.
 For all intents and purposes it’s a micro-framework with a few twists.
 If you are already a Rust programmer you will probably find yourself at home quickly, but even if you are coming from another programming language you should find Actix Web easy to pick up.